charliecalvert/CloudNotes/Assignments/React/ReactMicroServices.md

 ## Thumbsucker

-For now, you can just think of a microservice as a NodeJs Express app that is dedicated to some single purpose such as logging in a user, or querying a specific database.
-It is a way to modularize the server side of code.
-Not so important in small applications, but as applications get huge, being able to divide the server side into distinct services can be helpful.
-Can also help with maintenance.
-You don't have to update everything just one service.
+For now, you can just think of a [microservice](https://en.wikipedia.org/wiki/Microservices) as a Node Js Express app that is dedicated to some single purpose such as logging in a user, or querying a specific database.
+It helps us modularize the server side of our code.
+The technique is not so important in small applications, but as applications get huge, being able to divide the server side into distinct services can be helpful.
+It can also help with maintenance.
+You don't necessarily have to update everything, we can update just one service.

+**NOTE**: _Not all is rainbows and puppy dogs in the microservice world.
+However, even with the complexity they can sometimes add there are advantages if you build and deploy them correctly._

 ## Build and Deploy